bsonnek/Azure-NetApp-Files-Workbook-and-Monitoring/ANF-MonitoringAndAlerting/readme.md

 ## Instructions After Deployment
 **[Follow These Instructions After the Deployment](https://github.com/bsonnek/Azure-NetApp-Files-Workbook-and-Monitoring/blob/main/ANF-MonitoringAndAlerting/Instructions.md)**

-### This is a custom Azure NetApp Files deployment script that will deploy 6 resources into an Resource Group.
+### This is a custom Azure NetApp Files deployment script that will deploy 6 resources into a Resource Group.
 Please Create a new Resource Group during the deployment.
 List of Az Resources and purpose:
  - Automation Account:
 	 - Variables - Environment Variables used in the Runbook to Trigger Logic Apps and write logs to a custom table in Log Analytics Workspace.